ramonpeter/hep-bitnet/examples/PDAT/README.md

 4. **Chunk Loading**
    - Large data (particle pairs, jet interactions) can exceed memory if loaded at once.
    - This project uses a batch-wise (“chunk”) loading process, loading only a portion of data each step, then releasing memory before proceeding.

+5. ## Data Preparation Notebook
+   - The file quark-gluon_data_preparation.ipynb contains all preprocessing code used to convert the raw .npz files into model-ready files.
+For full preprocessing details and physics motivations, please refer to the original publication.

 ---

 ## Training & Testing